disjunction/node-request-plus/README.md

 Params:
 * **cache** (required) - an instance of cache for `cache-manager` module
 * **cacheOptions** - options used for `set()`
 * **getKey** - closure generating string cache key for given request options.
-By default for string param - the full URI is used as key, for an object a hash generated for it (see below)
+By default for string param - the full URI is used as key, for an object a hash is additionally generated and added to the URI (see below)
 * **hash** - hash function for default **getKey** behavior.
 By default it generates a key using a very cheap algorithm, but with a significant collision probability

 ```javascript